magento/devdocs/src/safe-upgrade-tool/developer.md

 ## Distribution

-One the SUT package is generated.
-You can upload it to the [Magento Composer repository](https://repo.magento.com).
+Once the SUT package is generated, you can upload it to the [Magento Composer repository](https://repo.magento.com).

 In order to distribute SUT: